AcandoNorway/XmlToRdf/README.md

 A vast selection of configurations (with sane defaults) makes it simple to adjust the conversion for your needs, including element renaming and advanced IRI generation with composite identifiers.

-Output from the conversion can be written directly to file as RDF Turtle or added to a Sesame Repository or Jena Dataset for further processing.
-With Sesame and Jena it is possible to do further, SPARQL based, transformations on the data and outputting to formats such as RDF Turtle and JSON-LD.
+Output from the conversion can be written directly to file as RDF Turtle or added to a RDF4J Repository or Jena Dataset for further processing.
+With RDF4J and Jena it is possible to do further, SPARQL based, transformations on the data and outputting to formats such as RDF Turtle and JSON-LD.

 ## Support forum